vinylcrackle/DrummerVR/README.md

 6) Displaying Score counters.
 7) Music Sync with visuals, music will not play and virtual notes will not move until the player hits the stick 3 times to signal the begining and give the player time to be ready to play.

-The following specifies the name of the script that handles each task.
+The following table specifies the name of the script that handles each task.

 | Task  | Script Name |
 | ------------- | ------------- |